-I have been known to write an occasional negative book review, such as when a re-telling of a classic feels like a rip-off, when a novel either “cheats” on the plot or fails to have one, or when I can find few redeeming qualities in the book.
+I have been known to write an occasional negative book review, such as when a re-telling of a classic feels like a rip-off or when a novel either “cheats” on the plot or fails to have one.
 I stand behind my words, which I choose carefully in each review, but I derive no pleasure from being so harsh.
 I know that there are people behind those books — the authors who put effort into those novels.
 Why would I revel in potentially hurting their feelings?

 I review books honestly because I feel an obligation to warn other consumers of a bad purchase.
 I buy almost all of the books I read, and so an awful book is not only a waste of my time, but it is also a waste of my money, and I wonder sometimes if I would have taken less offense to certain books had I accepted a free copy from the publisher.
 At any rate, my goal in writing reviews is to be honest and direct with the hope that both authors and readers understand that what I write is merely my opinion, and I am nothing more than a disappointed reader with a keyboard.

 So, I will continue to write negative reviews as I see fit, hoping to inform other readers about what to expect from a book.
 I do not intend for these negative reviews to be humorous, and yet, in general, it seems quite common for readers to find humor in “angry” reviews.